sourcegraph/about/projects/primary_workflow_improvements.md

   Instead of linking to "HEAD", the button now links to the default branch.

 - Search results using index search highlight correctly (https://github.com/sourcegraph/enterprise/issues/11960).
+  We found out there is a small Zoekt bug that returns too many lines when using a searching regex.
+There is now a workaround to limit the match to one line.

 - If the user adds a filter duplicate, their choice of filter name will be shown on the filter chip [user prioritized filter chip name](https://github.com/sourcegraph/sourcegraph/pull/348)